 Peer review of applications will be based on primary scored criteria and secondary unscored criteria, listed below.
-Review panels will evaluate and score each primary criterion and subsequently assign a global score that reflects an overall assessment of the application.
-The overall assessment will not be an average of the scores of individual criteria but will reflect the reviewers' overall impression of the application.
+Review committees will evaluate and score each primary criterion and subsequently assign a global score that reflects an overall assessment of the application.
+The overall assessment will not be an average of the scores of individual criteria; rather, it will reflect the reviewers' overall impression of the application.
+Evaluation of the scientific merit of each application is within the sole discretion of the peer reviewers.

-8.3.
+8.2.1.
 Primary Criteria